 Yet I’ve felt since 2006 that Weir was out without saying the words.
 I was reminded why by NBC commentator Mary Carrillo, who reminisced on air on NBC this Tuesday night about the segment she produced with Weir in Torino called “Weir Eye For The Skate Guy.”
 It was a brilliant play on words, and the perfect wink-and-nod to Weir’s sexual orientation.
-It was also a bold choice for Carrillo, who only recently told Outsports that she is part of the LGBTQ community.
+It was also a bold choice for Carrillo, who told Outsports that she is part of the LGBTQ community.
 It was so important that in 2011 we listed it as the 31st most important moment in LGBTQ sports history.

 Weir didn’t stop there in 2006, also doing an NBC spot called “He’s Here, He’s Weir.”

 The idea that Weir was hiding his sexual orientation at the 2006 Olympics seems folly.